-To be successful with your EHS software selection, you’ll need a range of skills and knowledge:
+A successful EHS software selection requires a range of skills and knowledge:

 - Local, global and industry regulations

 - Technical requirements

 EHS consultancies are experienced in the above, and more, that you can benefit from.
 However, companies with sufficient resources need not go through a consultancy to work with vendors, as it is merely an option of assistance.

 Nevertheless, a consultant works on your behalf, assisting with:

 - Overseeing timescales,